 For further information please contact your nearest Heritage New Zealand office or email email@example.com.

-Please click on the following links to access information on the archaeological authority process relating to the Canterbury Earthquake 2011-2012 or other events where a civil defence emergency or a local or national transition period has been notified (including the Magnitude 7.8 Kaikoura Earthquake 2016 and Cyclone Cook 2017).
+Please click on the following link to access information on the archaeological authority process relating to events where a civil defence emergency or a local or national transition period has been notified (including the Magnitude 7.8 Kaikoura Earthquake 2016 and Cyclone Cook 2017).

 You can access online information about archaeological sites through the New Zealand Archaeological Association's site recording scheme, ArchSite.